DaveBackus/Data_Bootcamp_Book/intro.md

 **Make friends.**  Coding is hard to learn on your own.
 A second pair of eyes is indespensible.
 So work with friends, and make new friends who know how to code.
 Intense coding sessions are a great way to develop relationships.
 -->

 **Ask for help.**  If you get stuck, ask for help -- from friends, from your Bootcamp classmates (post a problem), or from us (the teachers of the course).
+We love [this one](http://rewritingthecode.com/2016/03/27/hello-world/):  "I failed my first computer class miserably. ...
+The next time something clicked -- I made the decision to raise my hand in class and admit publicly that I was completely lost.
+To my surprise, I found that not only the teacher, but also other students in class were eager to help."

 **Work on your [Google fu](http://english.stackexchange.com/questions/19967/what-does-google-fu-mean).**  With a little help from Google, you will find that many of your questions have been asked before.
 Even better, they have been answered.
 One way to find them:  Google something like "python [problem]."
 Don't forget the problem; without it, you get pages and pages of snakes.